berttejeda/bert.lessons/terraform/lesson-01/introduction.md

 Let's begin the exercise:

+1. Initialize the terraform workspace: `terraform init`<br />
+   During this phase, Terraform will download any externally-sourced modules<br />
+   and initialize any referenced providers.
+It will also fail early should any<br />
+   problems arise during initialization, e.g. authentication errors, syntax errors, etc.<br />
+   We aren't working with anything mentioned above, so the init will pass with flying colors.
-1. `terraform plan` # Here we are generating the execution plan
+1. Generate the execution plan: `terraform plan`

-1. `terraform apply` # Here we are applying the execution plan
+1. Apply the execution plan: `terraform apply`